IntelliTect/Coalesce/docs/pages/stacks/vue/layers/api-clients.rst

 State management
     API Callers contain properties about the last request made, including things like ``wasSuccessful``, ``isLoading``, ``result``, and more.
 Concurrency Management
-    Using :ts:`$setConcurrency(mode)`, you can configure how each individual caller handles what happens when multiple requests are made simultaneously
+    Using :ts:`setConcurrency(mode)`, you can configure how each individual caller handles what happens when multiple requests are made simultaneously
 Argument Binding
     API Callers can be created so that they have an :ts:`args` object that can be bound to, using :ts:`.invokeWithArgs()` to make a request using those arguments as the API endpoint's parameters.
 The API Callers created for the :ref:`VueViewModels` are all created this way.